a guide to verifying the account holder's identity

 If you have been of No Fixed Abode for any length of time, include a previous UK address under 'residential address', even if it was 10 years ago!

 We know that circumstances are different for everyone and there is no such thing as an 'average' customer.

-Expost provides accommodation addresses, and this limited role allows us the freedom to interpret HMRC rules on ID Verification, and the flexibility to do whatever is legally possible to make the process easier for you.
-If you need help, please ask. . . we can almost always find a solution!
+Vanpost only provides virtual addresses, and this limited role allows us the freedom to interpret HMRC rules on ID Verification, and the flexibility to do whatever is legally possible to make the process easier for you.
+If you need help or guidance, just ask, we can almost always find a solution!

-ID processing usually takes less than 2 hours during the working week ( Monday to Friday ).
-Once verified, the status of your account will automatically change to 'Active' and the mail forwarding controls will activate in your control panel.
+ID processing usually takes less than 2 hours during the normal working week ( Monday to Friday ).
+Once verified, the status of your account will automatically change to 'Active' and all mail forwarding and scanning options will appear in your control panel.
 Please note that you must verify your identity within seven days of registration to avoid the account being temporarily suspended.